 If you are planting sunflowers, but birds keep snacking on your seeds, cover the heads with pantyhose.
 It may look a little strange, but it will keep blackbirds and other pests from stealing your sunflower seeds.

 You can protect your tomatoes by placing a collar of newspaper or a coffee can (with the closed end removed) around your plants — cutworms can’t cross the barrier.

 Soap spray and other natural solutions

 - You can make your own plant-safe insect repellent by mixing ½ teaspoon of castile soap, 1 ½ tablespoons of canola oil, and a quart of water.
 Spray leaves with this non-toxic solution to prevent plant eating pests.

 Natural pest control can work, indoors and out.
-You can visit our Learning Center for more DIY tips to get rid of pests without poisons.
+You can visit our Pest Library for more DIY tips to get rid of pests without poisons.
 Follow us on Facebook for free pest control advice and chances to win freebies like samples of Stay Away®, earthkind’s line of indoor, natural pest prevention products.